Cafeteria roenbergensis: Name

 Marine biologist Tom Fenchel, one of the two species authorities who first described C. roenbergensis, is credited with having joked about the chromalveolate's name:

 "We found a new species of ciliate during a marine field course in Rønbjerg and named it Cafeteria roenbergensis because of its voracious and indiscriminate appetite after many dinner discussions in the local cafeteria."

 Mitochondrial genome

 Cafeteria roenbergensis has a highly compact mitochondrial genome that includes less than 3.4% introns.
 Some sources hold that its mitochondrial genome contains no introns at all.
 The mitochondrial translation code in C. roenbergensis is not standard in comparison to its closest known relatives, Phytophthora infestans and Ochromonas danica.
 Instead of acting as a stop codon, in Cafeteria, UGA codes for tryptophan.

 Culture

 Because they are easy to grow in culture, Cafeteria roenbergensis has been subject to a diversity of more detailed studies, such as genomic and ecological studies that have revealed that this species has the most functionally compact DNA amongst eukaryotes.
 While in culture, Cafeteria are fed Vibrio bacteria.
-In a test conducted by Park and Simpson in 2010, it was found that Cafeteria cells grow best in salinities of 3 ppm to 100 ppm, but cannot survive at concentrations any higher.
+In a test conducted by Park and Simpson in 2010, it was found that Cafeteria cells grow best in salinities of 3‰ to 100‰, but cannot survive at concentrations any higher.